digitaltrails/vdu_controls/README.md

 for all users, RPMs are available for **OpenSUSE**, **Fedora**, and there is an  **archlinux** AUR package which also works in **Manjaro**.
 See the *Install* section below.

+> [!Note]
 > Development is **trunk-based**.
-It is my intention that the trunk should
+It is my intention that the trunk
+> ([master](https://github.com/digitaltrails/vdu_controls)) should always be usable
+> as a daily-driver.
+If you want the latest features, download from master.
-> always be usable as a daily-driver.
-That being said, a download of trunk is likely to
+> That being said, a download of trunk may sometimes be less stable than downloading
-> be less stable than downloading one of the formal [releases](https://github.com/digitaltrails/vdu_controls/releases)
+> one of the formal [releases](https://github.com/digitaltrails/vdu_controls/releases)
 > or installing one of the packages that are available in various distros.

 Dependencies